-Your property manager will provide you with a Bond Claim Form, which will need to be fully completed and signed by all tenants who signed the original Bond Lodgement form.
+Your property manager will provide you with a Bond Claim Form, which will need to be fully completed and signed by all renters who signed the original Bond Lodgement form.
 As long as there are no issues with the property, you will usually be able to obtain your bond refund from the Residential Tenancies Bond Authority (RTBA) within 5 days of returning the signed Bond Claim form to our office.

-At the start of your tenancy your Property Manager should provide you with instructions on how they would like to receive any general Maintenance/Repair requests for your rental property.
+At the start of your tenancy, your Property Manager should provide you with instructions on how they would like to receive any general Maintenance/Repair requests for your rental property.

 If you're unsure about the process, we recommend you contact your property manager.